-The composition and terms of reference of the Nomination and Remuneration Committee has been furnished in the Corporate Governance Report forming a part of this Annual Report.
+The compositi on and terms of reference of the Nominati on and Remuneration Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.

 VIGIL MECHANISM POLICY

-The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out in Clause 49 of the Listing Agreement.
-The Report on Corporate Governance as stipulated under Clause 49 of the Listing Agreement forms an integral part of this Annual Report.
+The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out in Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Report on Corporate Governance as stipulated under the above Regulation forms an integral part of this Annual Report.

 MANAGEMENT DISCUSSION AND ANALYSIS

-Managements Discussion and Analysis for the year under review, as stipulated under Clause 49 of the Listing Agreement with the Stock Exchanges, is presented in a separate section forming part of this Annual Report.
+ManagementRs s Discussion and Analysis for the year under review, as stipulated under Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, is presented in a separate section forming part of this Annual Report.

 GREEN INITIATIVES IN CORPORATE GOVERNANCE

-Your Directors wish to extend their thanks and appreciation for the valuable and continued support received from the Shareholders, Companys Bankers, Central and State Government Authorities, Stock Exchange(s), CDSL, NSDL and all other Business Associates for the growth of the organization.
+The Directors wish to extend their thanks and appreciation for the valuable and continued support received from the Shareholders, CompanyRs s Bankers, Central and State Government Authorities, Stock Exchange(s), Depository Participants (DPRs s) and all other Business Associates for the growth of the organization.

-The Annexure referred to in this Report and other information which are required to be disclosed are annexed herewith and form a part of this Report of the Directors:
+The Annexures referred to in this Report and other information which are required to be disclosed are annexed herewith and forms part of the Directors Report: